ujjwaliitk/Cosmic_Quarry/README.md

 5. Stage and Commit your changes
    <code>git add .</code>
    <code>git commit -m "Added Submission for topic/Assignment-x by your_name" </code>
+6. Push your branch to your github repo
-6. git push origin your-branch-name
+   <code>git push origin your-branch-name</code>
-7. Open a pull request from your branch to the main repository.
+8. Open a pull request from your branch to the main repository.